opencitations/cec/classifier/cic/README.md

 }
 ```

-## Docker compose
-See this file **DOCKER_HOW_TO.md**

-## Notes and Best Practices

-- **Data Format**: Ensure that all JSON files follow the required structure for the classifier to work properly.
-- **Error Handling**: The application provides manifest files detailing any errors encountered during processing.
-- **Logging**: Logs are essential for debugging.
-Check the application logs if you encounter issues.

 ## Acknowledgements

-This project utilizes several open-source libraries and pre-trained models.
-We acknowledge the contributors of these resources for their work.
+This project uses open-source libraries and pre-trained models.
+We acknowledge the contributors of these resources.